Srivilliputhur: Demographics

 According to the 2011 census, Srivilliputhur had a population of 75,396 with a sex-ratio of 1,015 females for every 1,000 males, much above the national average of 929.
 A total of 6,884 were under the age of six, constituting 3,466 males and 3,418 females.
 Scheduled Castes and Scheduled Tribes accounted for 6.21% and 0.01% of the population respectively.
 The average literacy of the town was 77.84%, compared to the national average of 72.99%.
 The town had a total of 21,411 households.
 There were a total of 32,556 workers, comprising 134 cultivators, 1,241 main agricultural labourers, 3,126 in house hold industries, 25,769 other workers, 2,286 marginal workers, 18 marginal cultivators, 318 marginal agricultural labourers, 119 marginal workers in household industries and 1,831 other marginal workers.
 The decadal growth of population during the 1991–2001 period reduced to half of the previous decade due to migration to industrialized cities.

 As per the religious census of 2011, Srivilliputhur (M) had 90.7% Hindus, 2.27% Muslims, 6.62% Christians, 0.01% Sikhs, 0.01% Buddhists, 0.38% following other religions and 0.02% following no religion or did not indicate any religious preference.

 As of 1994, a total 255.11 ha (45%) of the land in Srivilliputhur was used for residential, 17.89 ha (3%) for commercial, 15.04 ha (3%) for industrial, 30.808 ha (5%) for public & semi public, 12.677 ha (2%) for educational and 238.61 ha (24%) for non urban purposes like agriculture and irrigation.

 Economy

-Hand loom Weaving and farming are the primary occupations in Srivilliputhur.
+Hand loom weaving and farming are the primary occupations in Srivilliputhur.
 Virudhunagar district has four clusters of handloom weavers — Rajapalayam, Srivilliputhur, Aruppukottai and Sundarapandiyam.
 The looms account for 25% of the state handloom produce for free distribution.
 Srivilliputhur is known for a milk sweet called as Srivilliputhur Palkova.
 The Srivilliputhur Milk Producers Cooperative Society Ltd. and other local vendors started the production of the sweet from 1977 after the white revolution in the 1970s.
 The industry provides employment to the citizens of the town.
 Holy places like Srivilliputhur Andal Temple and Sri Vaidyanathar Temple located here draw thousands of pilgrims.
 The occupational pattern of the town is predominantly in tertiary sector that includes sub-sectors such as handloom weaving, trade and commerce, transport, storage and communication and related services.
 Primary and secondary sectors such as agriculture, livestock, manufacturing and construction reduced during the decade of 1991.

-All major nationalized banks such as State Bank of India, Canara bank, Indian Bank, Indian Overseas Bank and private banks like Tamil Nadu Mercantile bank, Karur Vysya Bank, City Union Bank, DBS Bank (formerly Lakshmi Vilas Bank) and Srivilliputhur Cooperative Bank, have their branches in Srivilliputtur.